Shapeways Content Policy and Notice Takedown Procedure

 Please do not infringe other people's intellectual property rights.
 (Intellectual property rights means copyright, patent, registered design, design right, trade mark or trade secret.)

 We live in a culture of re-mix, re-use, and mashup but a good rule of thumb here is that if a person does not clearly give you the right to use their design, invention, logo, text, slogan etc. then you do not have the right to use it.
 If you do obtain work through a permissive license, please comply with the terms of that license.
 For example, if you are relying on a Creative Commons attribution license, please always give the originator of the material credit for their work.
 Please familiarize yourself with the details of fair use if you are planning to rely on fair use to make of works created by others.

-Also, if you are unsure if a model will violate our content policy feel free to email firstname.lastname@example.org.
-You don't need to send us a final model - it can be a work in process or even just an idea.
+If you are unsure if a model may violate any feature of our content policy, we invite you to contact our Trust and Safety team at firstname.lastname@example.org.
+You do not need to send in a final model — it can be a work in process or even just an idea.
 That email will open up a discussion designed to give you a decision from us on how the model will sit with our content policy.
 In the event that we can't give you a final answer because the idea isn't quite finished, we'll give you the guidelines that we will use to evaluate the model when it is done.

 - Shapeways does produce external accessories for guns and gun games (airsoft, paintball) that do not reproduce core functions.
-These include scopes, mounts, mono/bi/tripods, grips, etc.
+These include scopes, mounts, mono/bi/tripods, grips that do not integrate magazine wells, etc.